Allenisaac777/Power-BI-Dashboards/Readme.md

 This dashboard was created for **Job Seekers, Job Transitioners, and Job Swappers** to solve a common problem: information about the data job market is scattered and hard to grasp.
 Using a real-world dataset of 2024 data science job postings (including titles, salaries, and locations), this project provides a single, easy-to-use interface to explore market trends and compensation.

-## Skills Showcased
+## ✅ Skills Showcased

-This project was a journey through key Power BI features.
-Here's a look at what we mastered:
+This project was a comprehensive journey through key Power BI features, showcasing both technical proficiency and design thinking.
+Here's what was mastered:

+🎨 Dashboard Design & Storytelling
+Crafted intuitive and visually engaging layouts to guide users through insights.

+Selected from both common and uncommon chart types to enhance data storytelling.

--   **⚙️ Data Transformation (ETL) with Power Query:** Cleaned, shaped, and prepared the raw data for analysis by handling blanks, changing data types, and creating new columns.
+⚙️ Data Transformation (ETL) with Power Query
+Cleaned and shaped raw data by handling blanks, correcting data types, and creating calculated columns.

--   **🧮 Implicit Measures:** Formulated measures to derive key insights and KPIs like `Median Yearly Salary` and `Job Count`.
--   **📊 Core Charts:** Utilized **Column, Bar, Line,** and **Area Charts** to compare job counts and track trends over time.
--   **🗺️ Geospatial Analysis:** Leveraged **Map Charts** to visualize the global distribution of jobs.
--   **🔢 KPI Indicators & Tables:** Used **Cards** to display key metrics and **Tables** to provide granular, sortable data.
--   **🎨 Dashboard Design:** Designed an intuitive and visually appealing layout, exploring both common and uncommon chart types to best tell the data story.
--   **🖱️ Interactive Reporting:**
-    -   **Slicers:** To dynamically filter the report by Job Title.
-    -   **Buttons & Bookmarks:** To create a seamless navigation experience.
-    -   **Drill-Through:** To navigate from a high-level summary to a contextual, detailed view.
+Applied Power Query transformations to prepare data for modeling and analysis.

+🔗 Data Modeling
+Built efficient data models using Star Schema principles, optimizing performance and usability.

+Established proper relationships between tables for seamless analysis.

+🧮 DAX Calculations & Measures
+Developed implicit and explicit measures to derive key metrics such as:

+Median Yearly Salary

+Job Count

+Custom KPIs

+Used DAX for aggregations, filters, and time-based calculations.

+📊 Visualizations Utilized
+Core Charts: Column, Bar, Line, and Area charts for comparisons and trends.

+Map Charts: To visualize geospatial job distributions.

+Cards: For showcasing KPIs and summary insights.

+Tables: To display detailed and sortable tabular data.

+🖱️ Interactive Features & UX Enhancements
+Slicers: Enabled dynamic filtering by attributes like Job Title or Location.

+Buttons & Bookmarks: Created smooth navigation and report state management.

+Drill-Through Pages: Provided contextual deep dives from summary dashboards.
 ---
 ### Page 1: High-Level Market View